 Responsibility for the earth and what’s in it has been our human duty and blessing for as long as humans have been in existence.
 As Christian parents, we need to be teaching our kids that what humans do collectively has a profound effect on the earth and how nature functions.
 Since sin was introduced to our planet, it has begun to deteriorate.
 We can never restore it to the perfect glory of it’s original state, but that doesn’t mean that we shouldn’t make an effort to preserve its beauty and magnificence as far as possible, as long as we’re here.
 This world is not our final home, but it’s ours, and it’s a gift from God.
 Let’s honor that gift and the One who created it.

 I’m not an environmental expert, but my family and I have made (and are making) some changes to be better stewards of nature and this planet that God has created for us.
-I thought I’d share some of these changes with you today, just in time for Earth Day 2021.
+These are some of the things my family has been doing for awhile, but you can check them out just in time for Earth Day 2022.

 Compost can be complicated, but it doesn’t have to be.
 We toss stuff in a compost bowl as we go, and dump it outside in our (second-hand) compost bin at the end of the day (or when it gets full–whichever comes first).
 I tear up plain cardboard to toss in there (toilet paper rolls, etc.) and I have been refusing to buy styrofoam egg cartons in favor of the compostable cardboard ones.
 We turn the compost once in awhile, toss some dead leaves and grass in there sometimes, and generally just let it be.
 It turns into compost without all the measuring and ph testing and balancing that lots of composting websites tell you to do.
 It’s probably not perfect compost, but I’m okay with that.
 My garden likes it and that works for me.
 If you have the time and patience and you’re in the right season of life to follow all of the official composting rules, I am happy for you!
 I hope to be there someday.
 But done is better than perfect, so if you can’t see your way through all of the regulations, just try putting fruit/veggie leftovers in a compost pile and see what happens.
 I think you’ll find it’s worth it!